Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Write down any relevant experience that you have gained through volunteering or through internships
+- Write down any relevant experience that you’ve gained from volunteering or interning

-- Remark any achievements or responsibilities you held in these roles
+- Highlight any accomplishments or responsibilities you had in these positions.

 References:

-- Include at least two references from a professional
+- Include at least two professional references

 How to Write a Good CV and Resume